Ixtlán del Río: Geography

 The land upon which the city lies sits atop the Trans-Mexican Volcanic Belt and is defined by the volcano El Molcajete, and the hills known as Las Panochas, El Borrego, and Mezquites.
 The city has two rivers: the Río Grande de Santiago that originates in the Pajaritos Mountains, and the Río Chico which originates in the mountains of Juanacatán.
 The area has multiple seasonal streams, including El Cofradía, Los Limones, Los Sauces, Arroyo Verde, San Miguel, El Pilareño, and 17 springs, the most well known of which is the hot springs called 'Agua Caliente'.
 Mining is found on the hills known as Los Mezquites, La Higuerita, and La Casteñana, with silver, lead, zinc, and opals the primary products.

 Flora and fauna

 In the surrounding Pajaritos Mountains commonly found trees include pine, oak, cypress, and other varieties.
 At lower elevations mesquite, guamúchil, huizaches, and nopal cactus are common, and near the rivers willow and fig trees are common.
-Indigenous animals include coyotes, deer, jabalí (peccary), badgers, and hares.
+Indigenous animals include coyotes, deer, javelina (peccary), badgers, and hares.
 Birds include the goldfinch, painted urraca, and woodpecker.
 The municipality counts reserves of exploitable minerals and forests, but they are difficult to access.
 Cattle is run on approximately 17,419 hectares of land, and 9,061 hectares are devoted to agriculture.
 Approximately 47% is private property, and 42% belongs to ejidos.